 I’ve seen many teams spend far too much data collecting data before jumping into the model development loop.
 I’ve rarely seen a team spend too little time.
 If you don’t collect enough data the first time around, usually there’s time to collect more, and your efforts will be more focused because they’ll be guided by error analysis.

 When I tell a team, “Let’s spend two days collecting data,” the time limit often spurs creativity and invention of scrappy ways to acquire or synthesize data.
 This is much better than spending two months collecting data only to realize that we weren’t correcting the right data (say, the microphone we used was too noisy, leading to high Bayes/irreducible error).

 So, next time you face an unfamiliar machine learning problem, get into the model iteration loop as quickly as possible, and set a limited period of time for collecting data the first time around, at least.
 You’re likely to build a better model in less time.

 P.S.
-Once I created an unnecessary scramble when asked a team to make sure that data collection took no longer than two days.
+Once I created an unnecessarily scramble when asked a team to make sure that data collection took no longer than two days.
 Because of a bad Zoom connection, they thought I said “today.”
-Now I’ve learned to hold up two fingers whenever I say “two days” on a video call.
+Now I've learned to hold up two fingers whenever I say “two days” on a video call.

 The Coming Crackdown

 The European Union proposed sweeping restrictions on AI technologies and applications.

 What’s new: The executive arm of the 27-nation EU published draft rules that aim to regulate, and in some cases ban, a range of AI systems.
 The proposal is the first to advance broad controls on the technology by a major international body.